LotrExtendedTeam/Extended-Wiki/wiki/docs/index.md

 - Bows for factions that have been done so far have been ported
 - Some new blocks/items such as new furs, new drystone types and new lanterns!
 - Many new remastered textures!
-- Bug fixes for some [bugs in Renewed itself](/Extended-Wiki/wiki/renewed_bug_fixes/) and support for later Java versions
+- Bug fixes for some [[renewed-bugs|bugs in Renewed itself]] and support for later Java versions